Hawaiian monk seal: Status

 Most seals are found on the Northwestern Hawaiian Islands.

 The Hawaiian monk seal is endangered, although its cousin species, the Mediterranean monk seal (M. monachus), is even rarer, and the even more closely related Caribbean monk seal (N. tropicalis), last sighted in the 1950s, was officially declared extinct in June 2008.
 In 2010, it was estimated that only 1100 individuals remained.
 A later estimate in 2016, which included a more complete survey of small populations, was approximately 1400 individuals.

 Seals nearly disappeared from the main islands, but the population has begun to recover.
 The growing population there was approximately 150 as of 2004 and 300 as of 2016.
 Individuals have been sighted in surf breaks and on beaches in Kauaʻi, Niʻihau and Maui.
 Community volunteers on Oʻahu have made many anecdotal blog reports of sightings around the island since 2008.
-In early June 2010, two seals hauled out on Oʻahu's popular Waikiki beach.
-Seals have hauled out at O'ahu's Turtle Bay, and again beached at Waikiki on March 4, 2011, by the Moana Hotel.
-Another Monk Seal appeared at Punalu'u Black Sands Beach in July 2023.
-Yet another adult came ashore for a rest next to the breakwater in Kapiolani Park Waikiki on the morning of December 11, 2012, after first being spotted traveling west along the reef break from the Aquarium side of the Park.
-On June 29, 2017 monk seal #RH58 popularly known as "Rocky" gave birth to a pup on Kaimana Beach fronting Kapiolani park.
+In early June 2010, two seals hauled out on Oʻahu's popular Waikīkī beach.
+Seals have hauled out at Oʻahu's Turtle Bay, and again beached at Waikīkī on March 4, 2011, by the Moana Hotel.
+Another Monk Seal appeared at Punaluʻu Black Sands Beach in July 2023.
+Yet another adult came ashore for a rest next to the breakwater in Kapiʻolani Park Waikīkī on the morning of December 11, 2012, after first being spotted traveling west along the reef break from the Aquarium side of the Park.
+On June 29, 2017 monk seal #RH58 popularly known as "Rocky" gave birth to a pup on Kaimana Beach fronting Kapiʻolani Park.
 Despite the fact Kaimana beach is popular and busy, Rocky has been routinely hauling out on this beach for several years.
 In 2006, twelve pups were born in the main islands, rising to thirteen in 2007, and eighteen in 2008.
 As of 2008 43 pups had been counted in the main islands.